rexrainbow/phaser3-rex-notes/docs/docs/ui-gridsizer.md

 - `height` : Minimum height. i.e. Hieght of this gridSizer will larger then this value.
 - `column` : Amount of column grids.
 - `row` : Amount of row grids.
-- `columnProportions`, `rowProportions` : Proportion of each column or row.
+- `columnProportions`, `rowProportions` : Proportion of each column/row.
+    - Number : Apply this number proportion to each column/row
+    - Number array : Apply proportion of column/row through elements of this number array.

 ### Custom class